miniconnect/miniconnect/README.md

 There are built-in JDBC->MiniConnect and MiniConnect->JDBC bridges, so any tool that understands JDBC (e. g.
-Hibernate) can use your MiniConnect driver, and, vica versa, any JDBC connection can be used via MiniConnect.
+Hibernate) can use your MiniConnect driver, and vica versa: any JDBC connection can be used via MiniConnect.

 Using a MiniConnect session via JDBC: